-In domains that require extensive computation, such as high-performance scientific computing, a program may be divided up among several processors working in parallel in order to reduce the overall execution time and increase the total amount of memory available to the program.
+In domains that require extensive computation, such as high-performance scientific computing, a program may be divided up among several processors working in parallel in order to reduce the overall execution time.
 The process of "parallelizing" a sequential program is notoriously difficult and error-prone.
 Attempts to automate this process have met with only limited success, and thus most parallel code is still written by hand.
 The developers of such programs expend an enormous amount of effort in testing, debugging, and a variety of ad hoc methods to convince themselves that their code is correct.
-Hence any techniques
+Hence any techniques that can help establish the correctness of these programs or find bugs in them would be very useful.